fmaymone/timeslot-api/doc/api/v1/data/export_created_slots_from_the_current_user_related_to_a_given_group_to_the_outlook_format.markdown

 # Data API

-## Export all created Slots of the current user to a file (Outlook)
+## Export created Slots from the current user related to a given Group to the Outlook format

 ### POST /v1/export/outlook

-returns 404 if the group uuid was not found returns 422 if parameters are invalid or missing returns 500 if an error occurs during the export

 ### Parameters